17 THINGS AS A FELON I WOULD PASS ALONG TO MY SON THAT EVERY YOUNG MAN SHOULD KNOW

 I was at my lowest when I started on my house arrest sentence.
 I worked a shitty minimum wage job going nowhere.
 I was having vicious fights and arguing with my wife all the time.
 I had no money, bad credit, was overweight, out of shape, and miserable (what a catch).
 And I was a dad.

 I was bitter at life.
 I wished it would all get better.
-I kept thinking how did I get to this point.
-I knew how and was disgusted with myself and hated the feeling I lived with at the time.
+I kept thinking about how to get to this point I knew how and was disgusted with myself and hated the feeling I lived with at the time.
 I vowed that I would never feel that way again, nor put my family in that terrible position moving forward.
 I worked on improving myself because I never wanted to experience that type of pain ever again.
 And I never did again.

 3) Understand the art of communicating well.